pelicanbaytennisgroups/content/page/groups/newgroup/newgroupinfo.md

 ---
-title: "The Players Group FAQs"
+title: "NewGroup Tennis FAQs"
-description: "Players FAQs"
+description: "NewGroupTemplate for FAQs"
 publishDate: "2025-03-02"
 ---

-Logo here\
+Logo here and anything else you want to include in the FAQ

 ## How to join NewGroup

-* Prospective players sub-in to matches the first month to verify fit and skill level.
-* Recommendation of 2 members is required who verify skill level
-* The Players is **ACTIVELY** seeking new players, 3.5 above.
+* describe the process to join the group

 ## Email the group coordinators
-To apply or get more information on NewGroup group

 >your name with a email link

 ## When do we play --

-1. Sundays in Janaury to May
+- Sundays in Janaury to May

-2. Specify court preferance as **North/South/Any** or**South/North/Any**\
-   Preferred **9:30 AM**,  Earliest **8:00 AM**, Latest **11:00 AM**
+## Where and When do we play --

+- specify preferred time and courts

 ## Sign up to play, monthly match schedules